-The Honorable Anna Paulina Luna U.S. House of Representatives Washington, D.C 20515
+The Honorable Kenneth R. Buck U.S. House of Representatives Washington, D.C 20515

-Dear Representative Luna,
+Dear Representative Buck,

-I am writing to you again on behalf of the members of the Fraternal Order of Police to ask that you cosponsor H.R.
+I am writing to you on behalf of the members of the Fraternal Order of Police to ask that you cosponsor H.R.
 82, the "Social Security Fairness Act."
 This legislation is a top priority of the FOP.

-The bill was reintroduced in this Congress by Representatives Garret N. Graves (R-LA) and Abigail A. Spanberger (D-VA).
-It is identical to the legislation that your predecessor cosponsored in the 117th Congress with the same bill number, H.R.
-82. This bipartisan legislation has the support of 300 Members of the House, including 94% of Democrats and 44% of Republicans-which may make it the bill with the most bipartisan support in the House.
+The bill was reintroduced in this Congress by Representatives Garret N. Graves (R-LA) and Abigail A. Spanberger (D-VA) as H.R.
+82. This bipartisan legislation has the support of 308 Members of the House, including 95% of Democrats and 48% of Republicans-which may make it the bill with the most bipartisan support in the House.

 The legislation would repeal the Windfall Elimination Provision (WEP) and Government Pension Offset (GPO) in current Social Security law, two provisions of the Social Security Act that unfairly reduce or eliminate the Social Security benefits for millions of Americans who have devoted much of their careers to public service.
-On 20 November, the House Ways and Means Committee held a field hearing, entitled "Social Security's Disservice to Public Servants: How the Windfall Elimination Provision and Government Pension Offset Mistreat Government Workers."
+Last year on 20 November, the House Ways and Means Committee held a field hearing, entitled "Social Security's Disservice to Public Servants: How the Windfall Elimination Provision and Government Pension Offset Mistreat Government Workers."
 During this hearing, retired government employees from across the country testified about how these provisions severely damage their finances and jeopardize their retirements.